msg-systems/WPF-GUI-Localizer/Docs/documentation.md

 Views and Windows may alternatively also be translated by having an attached property ```ResourceKey``` and referencing this Property through a ```ResourcesTextConverter``` (only when using ```ResourceLiteralProvider```).
 This approach just like normal Resources localization only translates the View / Window once while it is being loaded.

-GUI-elements always get automatically translated using ```GuiTranslator``` after their Translation was edited by the user.
+GUI-elements are always automatically translated using ```GuiTranslator``` after the user edited their translation.

 #### Supported GUI-elements
 * RibbonTab